aa0051320/Pages/_Diablo_IV/Perfect Aspect - Seasonal.md

 # {{ page.title }}

 # Bag
+- x Chain Lightning has a [30 - 40%] chance to chain 4 additional times.
+- x Explosions from the Shatter Key Passive deal [30 - 40%] increased damage if enemies die while Frozen.
+- x Frozen Orb stays in place after reaching its destination and explodes 2 additional times for [30 - 40%] of its damage.
+- x Ice Shards pierce [3 - 4] times, dealing [25 - 20%] less damage per subsequent enemy hit.
+- x The Avalanche Key Passive now applies to 1 additional cast.
+- x While Ice Armor is active, you leave behind exploding Ice Spikes that deal [X] damage.
+Your Ice Spikes Chill enemies for 15%.
+- x You deal x [21 - 30%] increased damage to Vulnerable enemies while you have a Barrier.
 - x'1 Core or Mastery Skills cast at or above 100 Mana gain a [20.0 - 40.0%] increased Critical Strike Chance.
 - x'2 Critical Strikes with Core Skills increase your Attack Speed by [15 - 25%] for 5 seconds.
 - x'2 Deal [15 - 25%] increased damage while you have a Barrier active.
 - x'2 While both bonuses from Esu's Ferocity Key Passive are active, your Attack Speed is increased by [40 - 50%].
 - x'3 Ball Lightning orbits around you and deals x [15 - 25%] increased damage.
-- x0 Chain Lightning has a [30 - 40%] chance to chain 4 additional times.
-- x0 Explosions from the Shatter Key Passive deal [30 - 40%] increased damage if enemies die while Frozen.
-- x0 Frozen Orb stays in place after reaching its destination and explodes 2 additional times for [30 - 40%] of its damage.
-- x0 Ice Shards pierce [3 - 4] times, dealing [25 - 20%] less damage per subsequent enemy hit.
-- x0 The Avalanche Key Passive now applies to 1 additional cast.
-- x0 While Ice Armor is active, you leave behind exploding Ice Spikes that deal [X] damage.
-Your Ice Spikes Chill enemies for 15%.
-- x0 You deal x [21 - 30%] increased damage to Vulnerable enemies while you have a Barrier.
 - x1 When hit while not Healthy, a magical bubble is summoned around you for [3 - 5] seconds.
 While standing in the bubble players are Immune.
 Can only occur once every 90 seconds.
 - x1 When there are at least 5 Close enemies, Stun them for [2 - 4] seconds.
 This can only occur once every 20 seconds.
 - x1 You take [20 - 25%] less damage from Crowd Controlled or Vulnerable enemies.

-# Chest 2 (Cold, Elemental)
+# Chest 2 (Favourite)
-- x0 While Deep Freeze is active, exploding Ice Spikes form in the area, dealing [X] Cold Damage.
+- x While Deep Freeze is active, exploding Ice Spikes form in the area, dealing [X] Cold Damage.
 Your Ice Spikes have [50%] increased explosion radius.
-- x0 You deal x [21 - 30%] increased damage to Vulnerable enemies while you have a Barrier.
+- x You deal x [21 - 30%] increased damage to Vulnerable enemies while you have a Barrier.
 - x1 Core or Mastery Skills cast at or above 100 Mana gain a [20.0 - 40.0%] increased Critical Strike Chance.
 - x1 Explosions from the Shatter Key Passive deal [30 - 40%] increased damage if enemies die while Frozen.
 - x1 Gain + [20 - 30%] increased damage to a set of damage types for 7 seconds.
 This effect alternates between 2 sets: • Fire, Lightning, and Physical. • Cold, Poison, and Shadow.